 Oral Glucagon-like peptide-1: Glucagon-like peptide-1, or GLP-1, is an incretin hormone, which is a type of gastrointestinal hormone that stimulates the secretion of insulin from the pancreas.
 The incretin concept was hypothesized when it was noted that glucose ingested by mouth (oral) stimulated two to three times more insulin release than the same amount of glucose administered intravenously.
-In addition to stimulating insulin release, GLP-1 was found to suppress glucagon release (hormone involved in regulation of glucose) from the pancreas, slow gastric emptying to reduce the rate of absorption of nutrients into the blood stream, and increase satiety.
+In addition to stimulating insulin release, GLP-1 was found to suppress glucagon release (a hormone involved in the regulation of glucose) from the pancreas, slow gastric emptying to reduce the rate of absorption of nutrients into the blood stream, and increase satiety.
 Other important beneficial attributes of GLP-1 are its effects of increasing the number of beta cells (cells that manufacture and release insulin) in the pancreas and, possibly, protection of the heart.
-In addition to our flagship product, the insulin capsule, we are using our technology for an orally ingestible GLP-1 capsule (ORMD-0901).
-In August 2015, we began a non-FDA approved clinical trial for our oral exenatide capsule on type 2 diabetic patients.
-All follow-up visits of this study were completed during the second quarter of calendar year 2016, and we anticipate the results analysis to be completed during the fourth quarter of calendar year 2016.
-In June 2016, we also began a pre-clinical toxicology study.
+In addition to our flagship product, the ORMD-0801 insulin capsule, we are using our technology for an orally ingestible GLP-1 capsule, or ORMD-0901.
+In August 2015, we began a non-FDA clinical trial outside of the United States for our oral exenatide capsule on type 2 diabetic patients.
+The trial was completed during the second quarter of calendar year 2016 and indicated positive results as it showed ORMD-0901 to be safe and well tolerated and also demonstrated encouraging efficacy data.
+We completed a three-month pre-clinical toxicology study in March 2017, anticipate receiving the final report during the fourth quarter of calendar year 2017 and expect to file an IND and move directly into a pharmacokinetics study, followed by a large Phase II trial in the United States under an FDA IND.

 Diabetes: Diabetes is a disease in which the body does not produce or properly use insulin.
 Insulin is a hormone that causes sugar to be absorbed into cells, where the sugar is converted into energy needed for daily life.
 The cause of diabetes is attributed both to genetics (type 1 diabetes) and, most often, to environmental factors such as obesity and lack of exercise (type 2 diabetes).
 According to the International Diabetes Federation, or IDF, an estimated 415 million adults worldwide suffered from diabetes in 2015 and the IDF projects this number will increase to 642 million by 2040.
 Also, according to the IDF, in 2015, an estimated 5.3 million people died from diabetes.
-According to the American Diabetes Association, or ADA, in the United States there were approximately 29.1 million people with diabetes, or 9.3% of the United States population in 2015.
+According to the American Diabetes Association, or ADA, in the United States there were approximately 30.3 million people with diabetes, or 9.4% of the United States population in 2015.
 Diabetes is a leading cause of blindness, kidney failure, heart attack, stroke and amputation.